-- Display the tow vehicle and trailer registration properly. - 2.
+- 1. Display the tow vehicle and trailer registration properly. - 2.
 Carry driver's license. - 3.
 In Canada, bring along a non-residence liability insurance card and your birth certificate. - 4.
 In Mexico, you must have special auto insurance. - 5.
-Carry an extra set of the ignition and truck keys in a separate pocket, or in your wallet.

-- 6. Keep an operating flashlight with fresh batteries in the glove compartment. - 7.
+Carry an extra set of the ignition and truck keys in a separate pocket, or in your wallet. - 6.
+Keep an operating flashlight with fresh batteries in the glove compartment. - 7.
 Pack the trunk so that you can reach the tools and spare tire without completely unpacking. - 8.
 Keep sharp or hard articles securely packed, wherever they may be. - 9.
-Do not pack things in the passenger seating area.
-You will need the maximum space for comfort. - 10.
-Wear easy wash, drip-dry traveling clothes. - 11.
-Do not make your vacation trips a mileage marathon.
-Stop and relax frequently. - 12.
-Carry a first-aid kit. - 13.
+Carry a first-aid kit. - 10.
 Carry your pet's dish, food, leash, and health and registration papers.